 Best glue for repairing kayak hull

 Are you spending more time pumping than paddling?
-If your bilge pump is groaning from overuse, you may have damage on your hull.
+If your bilge pump is groaning from overuse, you may have damage to your hull.

 The best adhesive option for repairing hull damage for your kayak is to use a marine grade two-part epoxy like JB-Weld Waterweld.